okbob/pspg/README.md

     # port install pspg

+# Possible ToDo

+* Store data in some column format (now data are stored like array of rows).
+With this change can be possible to operate over columns - hide columns, change width, cyclic iteration over columns, change order of columns, mark columns and export only selected columns (selected rows).

 # Note

 If you like it, send a postcard from your home country to my address, please: